-Actuarial Function (team member)

-Higher education in Mathematics, Actuarial Studies.
-Economics or Statistics

-Ongoing training, provided by the Fidelidade Group, to 5 years' experience in actuarial develop technical and behavioural skills to perform the function.
+Actuarial Function (team member) Higher education in Mathematics, Actuarial Studies, Economics or Statistics Ongoing training, provided by the Fidelidade Group, to develop technical and behavioural skills to perform the function.
 Higher education (at post-graduate level) in Actuarial Science is also relevant.